 You may borrow up to $20,500 per academic year (Fall through Summer) in Federal Direct Unsubsidized loans, with a lifetime limit of $138,500 (subsidized and unsubsidized).
-The interest rate for these loans, as of July 1, 2017, is 6 percent annually, and a 1.069 percent origination fee (1.066 perecent beginning October 1, 2017) is deducted at disbursement.
+The interest rate for these loans, as of July 1, 2018, is 6.6 percent annually, and a 1.066 origination fee is deducted at disbursement.
 As of July 1, 2012, there are no longer any Federal Direct Subsidized loans available to graduate or law students: as soon as your loan is disbursed, interest begins to accrue.

 After you drop below half-time status, these loans have a six-month grace period before repayment begins.
 A Federal Direct Unsubsidized loan has forbearance and deferment options, may be consolidated, may be paid back under several different repayment plans, and may be eligible for forgiveness under the Public Service Loan Forgiveness program.

 If you do not have adverse credit, you may secure the additional amount of aid for which you are eligible by applying for a Graduate PLUS loan.
 See this website for an application.
 A Graduate PLUS loan is federally guaranteed, and interest accrues while you are in school.
-The interest rate is fixed at 7 percent, as of July 1, 2017 and a 4.276 percent origination fee is deducted from the disbursement (4.264 percent beginning October 1, 2017).
+The interest rate is fixed at 7.6 percent, as of July 1, 2018 and a 4.264 percent origination fee is deducted from the disbursement.

 After you drop below half-time status, you must immediately begin paying back these loans.
 A Graduate PLUS loan has forbearance and deferment options, may be consolidated, may be paid back under several different repayment plans, and may be eligible for forgiveness under the Public Service Loan Forgiveness program.